-Ange Mlinko, the recipient of the Randall Jarrell Award in Poetry Criticism from the Poetry Foundation, teaches in the creative writing program of the University of Houston.
-Her most recent book of poems is Shoulder Season.
+Ange Mlinko is poetry editor of The Nation.
+The recipient of the Randall Jarrell Award in Poetry Criticism from the Poetry Foundation, she teaches in the creative writing program of the University of Houston.
+Her most recent book of poems is Marvelous Things Overheard.

 Has any book had a greater influence on the English language than the Bible?

 How much does language tell us what to see, and hence what to think?

 How and why do we use things like codes, jokes and slang to mask our meanings?